wavenumber-eng/bldc/readme.md

 ## Demonstration

-This sample is a simple application which implements USB CDC (Serial port) and a WebSserial interface.
-WeBserial is a browser API that enables interaction with USB devices in a web browser.
+This sample is a simple application which implements a USB CDC (Serial port) and a WebSserial interface.
+WebSerial is a browser API that enables interaction with USB devices from a web page.
 This enables custom USB hardware GUIs without special driver or software installation.

 The folder /docs has a simple html/javascript example which is hosted on github pages.
 You can browser to https://bldc.wavenumber.net or https://wavenumber-eng.github.io/bldc/